KAIST-IS521/backdoor-jchoi2022/README.md

    - minivm.h : Fix the structure of Reg and VMContext.
 Reg does not have to contain type information, so define uint32_t as Reg.
 Regarding VMContext, added new fields for program counter, code segment and heap segment.
-   - minivm.c : Add instruction handling code for each opcode.
+   - minivm.c : Add instruction handling function for each opcode.
 Also, inline dispatch() into stepVMContext() and fix the point where PC is incremented.

 - **./compiler/**